-What is ISO?
-A camera’s sensitivity to light explained, and how to use it
+What is the ISO setting on your camera and how does it affect your photos?

 - If you’re shooting an image that doesn’t require a large depth-of-field, you can increase the aperture (thus allowing more light into the lens) and use a lower ISO.
 Keep in mind that different lenses have different maximum aperture values, however, meaning not all lenses can let in the same amount of light.

-- If you’re shooting with artificial light — i.e., a flash — you can typically get away with a lower ISO setting.
+- If you’re shooting with artificial light — e.g., a flash — you can typically get away with a lower ISO setting.

 - If you plan to only show a small version of an image, such as on Instagram, you can get away with a higher ISO.